 Once I had reached this conclusion I realised how relevant my own beliefs are and how paramount it is for me to feel that I act authentically in EVERYTHING that I do.
 So, I decided to take my own, often given, advice of: 'Follow Your Dreams'.

 I contacted Humanists U.K. and applied to be accredited as a Humanist Celebrant.
-Providing high-quality, personal, non-religious ceremonies to the highest possible standard is something that the organisation takes very seriously.
-I was delighted to meet their discerning admission criteria, partake in some additional training, pass their stringent assessment, and be welcomed to the quality-assured Humanist Celebrant Ceremonies network.
+Providing high-quality, personal, non-religious ceremonies to the highest possible standard is something that Humanists U.K. takes very seriously.
+I was delighted to meet their discerning admission criteria, partake in some additional training, pass their stringent assessment, and be warmly welcomed to the supportive and quality-assured Humanist Ceremonies Celebrant network.

 However, I was conscious that my decision could potentially affect my existing couples.
 Before I formally accepted my accreditation, I wrote to all of my already 'booked in' wedding and civil partnership couples.
 Although I was confident that I had made the only decision possible, for me, I was worried that my couples had already had enough to deal with this year.
 I was concerned that I might cause them additional stress, but I wanted, and needed, to be honest with them - they deserved a fuller explanation.